joelsernamoreno/EvilCrowCable-Wind/README.md

 # Remote Shell

-Evil Crow Cable Wind allows you to execute commands remotely on a computer without a network connection
+Evil Crow Cable Wind allows you to execute commands remotely on a computer without a network connection.

 Evil Crow Cable Wind uses port 4444 for communication.
 If you want to change this, modify SIDE-A.ino: